nicolaeciobota/jato-2024/README.md

-# A Company Website Demo using Next.js 13 and DatoCMS
+# A Company Website Demo using Next.js 15 and DatoCMS

-This example showcases a TypeScript Next.js 13 website with App Router (app) — using [DatoCMS](https://www.datocms.com/) as the data source.
+This example showcases a TypeScript Next.js 15 website with App Router (app) — using [DatoCMS](https://www.datocms.com/) as the data source.

 It uses GraphQL CodeGen to type all of the requests comming from Dato automatically: [See how it works here](https://www.datocms.com/blog/how-to-generate-typescript-types-from-graphql)

+**Latest Update**: Fixed build issues for Vercel deployment with Node.js 22.x and React 18 compatibility.

 ## Demo